sanketsalunkhe12/sanketsalunkhe12.github.io/_pages/about.md

 Of course, I have to start with my passion for Robotics.
 As a kid I was always curious about how things worked and once I found out that I could actually be the one to bring these things to live, this world completely consumed me.

+My goal is to contribute to the development of more capable, safe, and intelligent autonomous systems that can address various challenges, from disaster response to precision agriculture, and beyond.

 <!-- > The IT industry is full of ethusiastic people - tuning into the wave and sharing the passion is something I never get tired of 💜

 I know that being a developer is a never-ending learning process, and that's one of the main reasons I'm glad I chose this path.
 It's just great to always be able to look back and really see the progress behind me and always have the feeling of growth.